vikas-kundra/DW2/Check.md

 ###**Initial Analysis**
 After visually analyzing more than 1000 Rows in LibreOffice Calc, few anomalies which were found in data are

-1. Customer Number Dealer is Not Present For Various Records
+1. Customer_Number_Dealer is not present for various Records
-2. County is Not Present For Various Records
+2. County is not present for various Records
-3. Various Zip Codes Which Are Entered Are Not Correct
+3. Various Zip Codes which are entered are not correct
-4. Wrong Value Of Mileage is Present in Few Records(For Instance 2)
+4. Wrong value of Mileage is present in few Records(For Instance 2)
-5. Part Numbers Are Not Present For Every OpCode(Not Sure Whether this is Anomaly)
+5. Part Numbers are not present for Every OpCode(Not Sure Whether this is Anomaly)
-6. Vehicle Category Missing For Every Record
+6. Vehicle Category missing for every Record

 ###**Data Extraction**
 Even though initial investigation of 1000 records did gave us idea about how data is structured